tinygo-org/bluetooth/README.md

 As you can see above, there is support for some chips from Nordic Semiconductors.
 At the moment the following chips are supported:

   * The [nRF52832](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52832) with the [S132](https://www.nordicsemi.com/Software-and-Tools/Software/S132) SoftDevice (version 6).
-  * The [nRF52840](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840) with the [S140](https://www.nordicsemi.com/Software-and-Tools/Software/S140) SoftDevice (version 7).
+  * The [nRF52840](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840) with the [S140](https://www.nordicsemi.com/Software-and-Tools/Software/S140) SoftDevice (version 6 and 7).
   * The [nRF51822](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF51822) with the [S110](https://www.nordicsemi.com/Software-and-Tools/Software/S110) SoftDevice (version 8).
 This SoftDevice does not support all features (e.g. scanning).

 These chips are supported through [TinyGo](https://tinygo.org/).